saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 ### iOS Debugging

-You can use developer tools within any major browser (e.g., Chrome DevTools, Safari Web Inspector), to debug your iOS apps.
+You can use developer tools within Safari Developer tools or Xcode to deploy and debug your iOS apps.

 ### Generate HAR File for Analysis